 All affiliated clubs can apply for grants of up to £1,000.

 If approved, the grant would be paid across in two £500 instalments, one at the outset and the balance after returning a 6 month progress report on the implementation of the Action Plan*, and an updated Player Register.

-The deadline date for applying for this grant is 31st December 2021.
 All Applications will be reviewed on a timely basis and the Club will be notified via email, as soon as possible, confirming whether their Application has been successful or not.

 Applications will be assessed on the Club’s Action Plan* and goals as far as the recruitment and retention of juniors is concerned.